vaibhavshiroorkar/vaibhavshiroorkar/README.md

 ## 💡 About Me

 Hey, I’m Vaibhav.
-I build production-oriented generative AI systems that solve real-world problems, not just demos.

-I come from a systems and electronics background, so I’m used to thinking in terms of constraints, failure modes, and real-world signals.
+I come from a systems and electronics background, where I learned to think in terms of real-world signals, constraints, and reliability.

-I moved into software engineering and machine learning to design intelligent systems that sit on top of complex data pipelines—combining backend engineering, ML, and LLMs into reliable products.
+I transitioned into software engineering to design intelligent systems that sit on top of complex data and operate reliably at scale.

 ---